 This project investigates a protein in the eye, its role in the degeneration of the retina and the loss of vital retinal epithelium (RPE) cells that help us see.

 The RPE cells form a thin layer underneath the light-detecting photoreceptors and are among the first to be damaged in early AMD.

 Researchers believe the project will show the protein is crucial to maintaining healthy RPE cells, controlling the cells from the inside as well as working outside to protect them.
 This would suggest the protein could be used as a treatment to prevent the progression of AMD.

 Professor Luminita Paraoan, University of Liverpool -Gene editing of AMD risk factor in retinal pigment epithelial cells (RPE): could modulation of proteolytic control lead to new therapeutic interventions for AMD?

-This project will be researching the relationship between a particular protein in RPE cells and the risk of developing AMD.
+This project will look at the relationship between a particular protein in RPE cells and the risk of developing AMD.

 Researchers will study a protein called cystatin C and a mutated version known as ‘variant B cystatin C’.
 People who carry the mutated form of the protein are at an increased risk of developing AMD at an earlier age.

-The project will provide important insights into how AMD develops, potentially contributing to the design of new treatment, which may reduce or prevent sight loss in the future.
+The project will provide important insights into how AMD develops, potentially contributing to the design of new treatments, which may reduce or prevent sight loss in the future.